 The Career Center provides numerous services to give you an edge when pursing your dream job and preparing for your professional career.

-The University Library is one of largest university libraries in the country, with 25 departmental libraries and 13 million volumes.
+The University Library is one of the largest university libraries in the country, with 25 departmental libraries and 13 million volumes.

 As the oldest experimental field in the Western Hemisphere, Morrow Plots is the most valuable cornfield in the world.

 Centrally located between Chicago, Indianapolis, and St. Louis, Champaign-Urbana provides a small-city setting with all the benefits of urban life.

 The Krannert Center for the Performing Arts, one of the nation's premier university-based performing arts complexes, is home to 350+ performances and 180+ productions each year.